 Critical card: You can(and must) save any cards for which the other copy is discarded.
 You may use either number or color.

-In principle, sometimes it will not be clear whether a clue is play or save, and if so you should wait for further information.
-However, in practice, because the conditions on the save clue are so constrained, you can often rule out“save clue”, in which case it must be a play clue.
+In principle, sometimes it will not be clear whether a clue is play or save.
+In practice, because the conditions on the save clue are so constrained, you can often rule out“save clue”.

 Remember that a play clue is a promise that the focused card is playable now.
 So what if you see a play clue given where a connecting card is missing?
 For example, let’s say a red 2 is play-clued, but no red cards have been played yet.